FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Experiment

 \subsection{Description of Strategy Dictionary}

-To enrich the semantic information of the strategy and improve the quality of strategy-constrain response, \textbf{FADO} introduces a strategy dictionary whose key is a strategy and value is the corresponding description.
-Following the paper \cite{DBLP:conf/acl/LiuZDSLYJH20}, the description of each strategy is defined as follows.\\ \textbf{Question} Asking for information related to the problem to help the help-seeker articulate the issues that they face.
-Open-ended questions are best, and closed questions can be used to get specific information.\\ \textbf{Restatement or Paraphrasing} A simple, more concise \\ rephrasing of the help-seeker’s statements that could help them see their situation more clearly.\\ \textbf{Reflection of Feelings} Articulate and describe the help-\\seeker’s feelings.\\ \textbf{Self-disclosure} Divulge similar experiences that you have had or emotions that you share with the help-seeker to express your empathy.\\ \textbf{Affirmation and Reassurance} Affirm the help-seeker’s \\ strengths, motivation, and capabilities and provide reassurance and encouragement.\\ \textbf{Providing Suggestions} Provide suggestions about how to change the situation, but be careful to not overstep and tell them what to do.\\ \textbf{Information} Provide useful information to the help-seeker, for example with data, facts, opinions, resources, or by answering questions.\\ \textbf{Others} Exchange pleasantries and use other support strategies that do not fall into the above categories.
+To enrich the semantic information of the strategy and improve the quality of the strategy-constrained response, \textbf{FADO} introduces a strategy dictionary whose key is a strategy and value is the corresponding description.
+Following the literature \cite{DBLP:conf/acl/LiuZDSLYJH20}, the description of each strategy is defined as follows.\\ \textbf{Question} Asking for information related to the problem to help the help-seekers articulate the issues that they face.
+Open-ended questions are best, and closed questions can be used to obtain specific information.\\ \textbf{Restatement or Paraphrasing} A simple, more concise \\ rephrasing of the help-seekers' statements that could help them see their situation more clearly.\\ \textbf{Reflection of Feelings} Articulate and describe the help-\\seekers' feelings.\\ \textbf{Self-disclosure} Divulge similar experiences that you have had or emotions that you share with the help-seeker to express your empathy.\\ \textbf{Affirmation and Reassurance} Affirm the help-seekers' \\ strengths, motivation, and capabilities, and provide reassurance and encouragement.\\ \textbf{Providing Suggestions} Provide suggestions about how to change the situation, but be careful to not overstep and tell them what to do.\\ \textbf{Information} Provide useful information to the help-seeker with data, facts, opinions, resources, etc., or by answering questions.\\ \textbf{Others} Exchange pleasantries and use other support strategies that do not fall into the above categories.